sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Specification.md

 A bundle reference applies its content to a bundle definition of equal or lower precedence and the bundle it modifies is located by the bundle method's string argument, or said another way, the bundle it modifies is located by name.
 Applying these rules, our active "FunBundle" bundle now contains the two commands "A" and "B".
 Note that additional bundle references may also augment the "FunBundle" bundle.
 You are not limited to a single bundle reference.

 The second difference is that we've changed the bundle directory name to "FunBundleExtension".
 The importance of this is a bit tricky to explain.
 As mentioned earlier, when we use the bundle method without a string argument, the bundle instance's name is derived from the bundle directory name.
-Bundle's that have names that match their bundle directory's name have special functionality.
+Bundles that have names that match their bundle directory's name have special functionality.
 As seen earlier, that functionality is to completely obscure like-named bundles of lower precedence.
 If we had not renamed our user bundle's directory, the bundle string argument would have matched the default name of "FunBundle".
 That would have made this example behave the same as our _Redefining a Bundle_ example.
-You should \***not**\* use bundle references explicitly when defining a bundle from scratch, only when referring to other bundles within your own bundle.
+You should \***not**\* use bundle references explicitly when defining a bundle from scratch, only when referring to other bundles within your bundle.

 #### Overriding a bundle element